Symptoms Of A Bad Fuel Regulator

 In most cases, if you have your fuel pressure regulator tested and it ends up being faulty, replacing it is the best option.
 Depending on the make and model of your vehicle, this can run anywhere from $150 to over $1000.

-The part itself runs between $50-$400, and if the fuel regulator is the only thing being replaced, it should only take about an hour of labor ($50-$100 per hour).
+The part itself runs between $50-$400, and if the fuel regulator is the sole thing being replaced, it should only take about an hour of work ($50-$100 per hour).

-However, the average cost to replace a fuel pressure regulator is about $250.
+However, the usual cost to replace a fuel pressure regulator is about $250.

 What Are The Risks Of Ignoring A Faulty Fuel Pressure Regulator?